-Patient may present with numbness or weakness (often on one side only), difficulty speaking, blurred vision, dizziness, or a severe, unexplained headache.
+Patient may present with numbness or weakness (often on one side only), difficulty speaking, sudden onset of dizziness or loss of balance, blurred vision (including intermittent loss of vision in one or both eyes, which may have resolved upon arrival of EMS), or a severe, unexplained headache.
 May be accompanied by seizures or altered mental status.

-- a) Position patient with head elevated at 30 degrees. - b) If the patient has a positive Cincinnati Stroke Scale AND can be delivered to the hospital within 3.5 hours\ of when patient was last known well, transport the patient to the closest Designated Stroke Center.
-If this adult patient also has a LAMS score of 4 or greater, they are to be transported to a Comprehensive Stroke Center.
-If there is not one within 30 minutes, then go to the nearest hospital.
+- a) Position patient with head elevated at 30 degrees. - b) If the patient has a positive Posterior Cerebellar Assessment OR Cincinnati Stroke Scale AND can be delivered to the hospital within 20 hours of when patient was last known well, transport the patient to the closest Designated Acute Stroke Ready, Primary, or Comprehensive Stroke Center.
+If this adult patient also has a LAMS score of 4 or greater, they are to be transported to a Comprehensive Stroke Center or the endovascular capable Sinai Hospital.
+If there is not one within 30 minutes, then go to the closest Designated Acute Stroke Ready or Primary Stroke Center if within 30 minutes.